 The FHLBank Act requires each FHLBank to establish an AHP.
-Each FHLBank provides subsidies in the form of direct grants or below-market interest rate AHP Advances to members who use the funds to assist in the purchase, construction, or rehabilitation of housing for very low-, low-, and moderate-income households.
-Each FHLBank is required to contribute to its AHP the greater of 10 percent of its previous year's income subject to assessment, or the prorated sum required to ensure the aggregate contribution by the FHLBanks is no less than \$100 million for each year.
+Each FHLBank provides subsidies in the form of direct grants or below-market interest rates on Advances to members who provide the funds to assist in the purchase, construction, or rehabilitation of housing for very low-, low-, and moderate-income households.
+Each FHLBank recognizes AHP assessment expense equal to the greater of 10 percent of its annual income subject to assessment, or the prorated sum required to ensure the aggregate contribution by the FHLBanks is no less than \$100 million for each year.
 For purposes of the AHP calculation, income subject to assessment is defined as net income before AHP assessments, plus interest expense related to mandatorily redeemable capital stock.
 The FHLB accrues AHP expense monthly based on its income subject to assessment.
 The FHLB reduces the AHP liability as members use subsidies.
+In addition to the required AHP assessment, the Board of Directors may elect to make voluntary contributions to the AHP.